Ginsu: Early history

 In 1968, Quikut Corporation added spot television to their marketing effort and hired Cinécraft Productions, a sponsored film studio in Cleveland, to make a series of Quikut TV spots.
-In 1949 Cinécraft made the first filmed infomercial – a 30-minute filmed commercial for the Natural Foods Institute promoting the Vitamix blender.
 The studio was an early producer of TV spots and made for TV programs.

+In 1949, Cinécraft had made the first filmed infomercial, a 30-minute ad for the Vitamix blender.

-The copy points used in the 1978 and later Ginsu commercials were used by Ron Popeil, the early TV marketer, in the 1950s. and the Cinécraft Quikut knife commercials produced in the 1960s.
+The copy points used in the 1978 and later Ginsu commercials echoed those used by Ron Popeil, the early TV marketer, in the 1950s and the Cinécraft Quikut knife commercials produced in the 1960s.